techidaily/site-games-able/source/_posts/bring-the-magic-back-top-7-revival-candidates-from-activision-blizzard.md

  Perhaps it was the shift in focus from guitars to other instruments like drums and microphones.
 These sorts of controllers were not only expensive but very hard to store.
 All of a sudden, instead of just needing one life-sized guitar-shaped controller, you needed a whole band set up for the one game.

- Guitar Hero is still a staple in many arcades all over the world, however, showing there are still enough people interested in the franchise who would absolutely love to see a modern Guitar Hero in a list of[the best couch co-op Xbox games.](https://www.makeuseof.com/best-couch-co-op-games-for-xbox-series-x-s/)
+ Guitar Hero is still a staple in many arcades all over the world, however, showing there are still enough people interested in the franchise who would absolutely love to see a modern Guitar Hero in a list of [the best couch co-op Xbox games.](https://www.makeuseof.com/best-couch-co-op-games-for-xbox-series-x-s/)

 ## 2\.
 Spyro the Dragon

  It’s relatively safe to say that most gamers alive during the golden age of console gaming know Spyro the Dragon.
 When you think about video games in the 90s, Spyro the Dragon is one of the mascots that immediately springs to mind.

  The original Spyro games received a full remaster in 2018 with the Spyro Reignited Trilogy, which sold incredibly well.
-According to[a PlayStation AU tweet](https://twitter.com/PlayStationAU/status/1065846654467694593) , it was the best-selling PS4 game in Australia during the week of its release.
+According to [a PlayStation AU tweet](https://twitter.com/PlayStationAU/status/1065846654467694593) , it was the best-selling PS4 game in Australia during the week of its release.

  Crash Bandicoot got a brand-new entry in 2020, and if there was ever a gaming duo that simultaneously took over the market, it was Crash Bandicoot and Spyro the Dragon.
 So it's only fair to give Spyro a new game too, right?